igsegg/CryoHackathon2023/README.md

 The format is very simple! :nerd_face:

 Teams from 1 to 5 participants will work on a cryosphere-related project of their choice during this CryoHackathon!
-This project can be buit from scratch, inspired from the list of ideas listed further below, picked within existing projects or even as part of a course project!
-They can basically choose to work on anything as long as there is a slim link to the cryosphere!
-Again, **the primary goal is to have fun!**
+This project can be buit from scratch, inspired from the pool of ideas listed further below, picked within existing projects or even as part of a course project!
+You can basically choose to work on anything as long as there is a slim link to the cryosphere!
+Again, **the primary goal is for everyone to have fun in a nice and inclusive atmosphere!** 😃

 # Schedule :calendar:

-- **August 15th 2022** Opening of the CryoHackathon Discord channel where participants can meet and form teams!
+- **January 17th 2022** Opening of the CryoHackathon Discord channel where participants can meet and form teams!

-- **September 15th**
+- **September 17th**
   - **4:00pm UTC** Lauch of the CryoHackathon 2022, kickoff presentation by the organising team
   - **4:30pm UTC** Presentation by the Sentinel Hub team, partner of this event
   - **5:00pm UTC** Final team building and start of the projects!

-- **September 16th**
+- **September 18th**
   - **10:00am UTC** Coffee break with the mentors and the organising team for those who could use some extra motivation, help or simply would like to change their mind for a moment!

-- **September 17th**
+- **September 19th**
   - **4:00pm UTC** Closing ceremony of the Cryohackathon 2022!
   - **4:30pm UTC** Project presentations
   - **6:00pm UTC** Prizes awarding